-5.4.1 Structure in way of the connection between the tank and the hull structure
+5.4.1 Structure in way of the connection between the tank and the hull structure and inertia forces caused by motions of the ship, specified in Part B, Chapter 5.

 The tanks are to be locally strengthened in way of their connection to the hull structure and of their securing points, if any.